openwrt/packages/net/adblock/files/README.md

 **Change the DNS backend to 'named' (bind):**
 Adblock deposits the final blocklist 'adb_list.overall' in '/var/lib/bind'.
-To preserve the DNS cache after adblock processing you need to install & configure 'bind-rdnc'.
 To use the blocklist please modify '/etc/bind/named.conf':
 <pre><code>
 in the 'options' namespace add: